barebox/barebox/Documentation/boards/efi.rst

 .. code-block:: sh

-  mkdir efivarfs
+  mkdir /efivarfs
   mount -tefivarfs none /efivarfs

 In efivarfs each variable is represented by a file named <varname>-<guid>.
-Access to EFI variables is currently readonly.
 Since the variables have binary content using :ref:`command_md` is often more suitable than :ref:`command_cat`.

 EFI driver model and barebox